Becoming a parent and having a child is a massive change in anyone’s life.

 Just because you have these feelings of regret doesn’t mean that you’re stuck with them.

-There are ways to address and alleviate these feelings so that you can focus on parenting your child.
+There are ways to address and alleviate these feelings so you can focus on parenting your child.
 Here are a few steps that you can take to rid yourself of these feelings of regret, or at least turn their energy away from impacting your children.

 Accept that the Regret is Present